UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 In the practical lens, in python the ONNX runtime provides a much smaller package for running inference, and also can provide much better performance.

-Using `du -sh venv/lib/python3.10/site-packages/* | sort -h` we can see the package sizes in my local environment, we can see the difference is quite large between onnx and pytorch.
-For pytorch, currently there is not a seperate runtime you can install, you'll need all of pytorch unless you want to go through the manual process of striping down the package.
+Using `du -sh venv/lib/python3.10/site-packages/* | sort -h` we can see the package sizes in my local environment, we can see the difference is quite large between onnx and PyTorch.
+For PyTorch, currently there is not a separate runtime you can install, you'll need all of PyTorch unless you want to go through the manual process of striping down the package.

 ```
 49M	venv/lib/python3.10/site-packages/onnxruntime